Riley Greene Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 25th-ranked team ERA among all MLB pitching staffs (4.81).
+- The White Sox have a 4.86 team ERA that ranks 26th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.